RubenAMtz/numerai-challenges/README.md

 # NumerAI Challenges

-NUMERAI is a weekly data science competition.

-Predictions submitted by users steer Numerai's hedge fund together.

-A weekly prize pool is paid out to the top performing users who stake.
+NumerAI is a weekly data science competition were predictions submitted by users help Numerai's hedge fund to stay alive while a weekly prize pool is paid out to the top performing users who stake.

 ## Description